mehrazmorshed/mehrazmorshed/README.md

 - WordPress Summer Photo Contest 2025 — <a href="https://events.wordpress.org/quedadas/2025/summerphoto/attendees/#:~:text=Mehraz%20Morshed">Attendee</a>
 - WordPress Photo Festival 2024 — <a href="https://events.wordpress.org/kerala/2024/photo-festival/attendees/#:~:text=Mehraz%20Morshed">Attendee</a>

+<h1 align="center">BIOGRAPHY</h1>

+Mehraz Morshed is a passionate WordPress enthusiast from Bangladesh.
+He started his journey with WordPress in 2010 when he first learned about the CMS.
+What began as curiosity slowly became an important part of his professional life.

+Mehraz started blogging with WordPress in 2013.
+Since then, he has explored many areas of the WordPress ecosystem, including development, technical support, quality assurance and testing, product management, networking, community building, and open-source contributions.

+Mehraz has been actively translating WordPress projects since 2021 in multiple languages.
+He is a Locale Manager for the English (Australia) locale in the WordPress Polyglots team.
+He has also contributed to WordPress Core, Core AI, BuddyPress, Hosting, Openverse, Patterns, Photos, Playground, Plugins, Themes, and WP-CLI.

+Mehraz is a Mentor in the WordPress Credits Program.
+He volunteered at WordCamp Dhaka 2025 and attended WordCamp Nepal 2026 and WordCamp Sylhet 2024.
+He is also the Founder and Organizer of the Bhola WordPress Meetup in his hometown, Bhola, Bangladesh.

+Previously, Mehraz worked at Codexpert, Inc. as a WordPress Plugin Developer and Product Manager.
+Currently, he works at ShapedPlugin, LLC as a WordPress Support Engineer.

 <!---
 mehrazmorshed/mehrazmorshed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.